Devrax/Normal-Resume/README.md

 })
 export class MyGitService {

-  //more code that we don't care of
+  //more code that we don't care

   private who = 'devrax'; //<----You have to change this username, my username and assign yours

   constructor(public http: HttpClient) { }
-  //After this point we don't care
+  //After this point we don't care either
 }
 ```